Vyral/brad-cohen/_posts/2019-06-11-why-now-is-a-great-time-to-sell-a-townhouse.md

 {% include youtube.html %}

-We’ve had 138 attached home sales in our area so far this year, 38 of which were in Harrisburg, and **the sellers behind these properties have been earning 99% of their asking price, on average.&nbsp;**
+We’ve had 138 attached home sales in our area so far this year, 38 of which were in Harrisonburg.
+On average,&nbsp;**the sellers behind these properties have been earning 99% of their asking price, on average.&nbsp;**

 And homes aren’t just selling for high prices right now—they’re also selling quickly.
 Right now, listings are spending an average of just 35 days on the market.
 Conditions are so hot that we currently have just 16 attached homes available in Harrisonburg, and only 41 available across Harrisonburg and Rockingham Counties.&nbsp;